 Do you like the job?

 It’s a good job.
-I’ve been with PEAK [a destination management company owned by the Intrepid Group] now for about eight years.
+I’ve been with PEAK [a destination management company owned by Intrepid] now for about eight years.
 I enjoy it a lot.
 I like to work for travelers, cook them food and make them laugh.
 Even when I was young, I loved the mountains, and I love meeting people from the other side of the world.
 I’m proud to show them my country and my culture.
 Also my group, the other porters, we’re all from the same community, so it’s like working with your friends.
 We stay together, and do the hike together.
 That’s normal in Peru.

 Is it hard being away from your kids?